Sholde/des/README.md

 ### Verify

-Verify if your decypher file is like your text file :
+Verify if your decrypted file is like your text file :

 ```
 diff test.txt test.dec